LakshyaVardhanSaxena/Password-Manager/README.md

-🔐 Pass-L – Password Manager Website
+# 🔐 Pass-L – Password Manager Website

-Pass-L is a simple and beginner-friendly Password Manager built using HTML, CSS, and JavaScript.
+- Pass-L is a simple and beginner-friendly Password Manager built using HTML, CSS, and JavaScript.
-It allows users to save, view, and delete passwords directly in the browser using Local Storage.
+- It allows users to save, view, and delete passwords directly in the browser using Local Storage.

-This project is focused on learning DOM manipulation, forms handling, and browser storage.
+- This project is focused on learning DOM manipulation, forms handling, and browser storage.

+**Role : Frontend Developer**
+  ---

-✨ Features :-
+## ✨ Features
-> Add website login details (Website, Username, Password).
+- Add website login details (Website, Username, Password).
-> Passwords are stored securely in Browser Local Storage.
+- Passwords are stored securely in Browser Local Storage.
-> View all saved passwords in a table.
+- View all saved passwords in a table.
-> Delete any saved password with one click.
+- Delete any saved password with one click.
-> Clean and simple user interface.
+- Clean and simple user interface.
-> No backend required (fully frontend project).
+- No backend required (fully frontend project).

-🛠️ Tech Stack :-
+## 🛠️ Tech Stack
-> HTML5 – Page structure.
+- HTML5 – Page structure.
-> CSS3 – Styling and layout.
+- CSS3 – Styling and layout.
-> JavaScript (Vanilla) – Logic and functionality.
+- JavaScript (Vanilla) – Logic and functionality.
-> Local Storage – Data persistence.
+- Local Storage – Data persistence.

-📂 Project Structure :-
+## 📂 Project Structure
-Pass-L/
-│
+root/
-├── index.html      # Main HTML file
+├── index.html
-├── style.css       # Styling
+├── style.css
-└── script.js       # JavaScript logic
+└── script.js

+---

-⚙️ How It Works :-
+## ⚙️ How It Works

 1. User enters:
-      Website name.
+     - Website name.
-      Username.
+     - Username.
-      Password.
+     - Password.

 2. On clicking Submit:
-      Data is saved in Local Storage.
+     - Data is saved in Local Storage.
-      Password list updates automatically.
+     - Password list updates automatically.

 3. User can:
-      View all saved passwords.
+     - View all saved passwords.
-      Delete any password instantly.
+     - Delete any password instantly.

-Author :-
+# 💻 Author
-Lakshya Vardhan Saxena
+**Lakshya Vardhan Saxena**

-Project Name: Pass-L
-Role: Frontend Developer
+## 📄 License
+MIT License.
+See `LICENSE` file for details.